ministryofjustice/security-guidance/policies/technical-security-controls-guide-defensive-layer-1.md

 <table>
 <tr><th>Do not</th></tr>
-<tr><td>✖ Allow systems to release information from secure environments unless the following security controls are implemented:
+<tr><td>✖ Allow systems to release information from secure environments unless all the following security controls are implemented on the destination system:
 <ul>
 <li>boundary security filters</li>
 <li>domain authentication</li>